-Hopefully if you have landed on this post you have a basic idea of what the R-Squared statistic is.
+Hopefully, if you have landed on this post you have a basic idea of what the R-Squared statistic means.
 The R-Squared statistic is a number between 0 and 1, or, 0% and 100%, that quantifies the variance explained in a statistical model.
+Unfortunately, R Squared comes under many different names.
 It is the same thing as r-squared, R-square, the coefficient of determination, variance explained, the squared correlation, r2, and R2.

 1. Don't conclude a model is "good" based on the R-squared

 The basic mistake that people make with R-squared is to try and work out if a model is "good" or not, based on its value.
 There are two flavors of this question:

 - "My R-Squared is 75%.
 Is that good?"

 - "My R-Squared is only 20%; I was told that it needs to be 90%".

 The problem with both of these questions it that it is just a bit silly to work out if a model is good or not based on the value of the R-Squared statistic.
 Sure it would be great if you could check a model by looking at its R-Squared, but it makes no sense to do so.
 Most of the rest of the post explains why.